asumimizoguchi/my-first-gatsby-site/src/projects/Super_easy_vegetarian_pasta_bake.md

 Difficulty: Easy
 thumb: ../images/thumbs/veggie-pasta.png
 featuredImg: ../images/featured/veggie-pasta.png
+comment: A wholesome pasta bake is the ultimate comfort food.
+This delicious bake is super quick to prepare and an ideal midweek meal for all the family.
 ---

-A wholesome pasta bake is the ultimate comfort food.
-This delicious bake is super quick to prepare and an ideal midweek meal for all the family.

 ### Recipe instruction